syncfusion-content/js-api-docs/api/js/ejPivotClient.md

 ## cellDoubleClick
 {:#events:celldoubleclick}

-Triggers when double-click on any of the cell in the pivot grid.
+Triggers when double-click on any of the value cell in the pivot grid.

 <table class="params">
 <thead>